wbosley/Scheduler/README.md

 <h1>Will Bosley Third Year Project 2022: Scheduler</h1>
 <h2>SETTING UP THE SCHEDULER</h2>
 If you do not already have the files, download SourceCode.zip and unzip the folder.
+If you are marking this project, you will find SourceCode.zip within my submission.

 To set up the scheduler, a Google Cloud Platform project must be created with the Google Calendar API enabled.
 Then a Google Calendar API CLIENT ID and API KEY must be created.
 <br>